Einahon/Einahon/README.md

 # About Me
 - 🌱 I'm a junior software developer.
-- 🔭 I'm currently working on a USSD Application.
+- I have developed an Employee Management System utilizing Java, Spring Boot and MySQL, facilitating efficient tracking of employee information
 - 📚 I enjoy exploring new technologies and frameworks.

   # Skills
-   * Languages: Java, HTML, CSS
+   * Languages: Java, Sring Boot, HTML, CSS
    * DataBase: MySQL

   # Connect with Me